When you know what you want

 Report a problem

 - Established in 1963, the University of Illinois Archives is a major center for research and learning.
-It is a unifying influence on campus and includes more than 25,883 cubic feet of records, publications, and faculty/alumni papers relating to the University and the Urbana-Champaign campus.
+It includes more than 25,883 cubic feet of records, publications, and faculty/alumni papers relating to the University and the Urbana-Champaign campus.
 It also holds major research resources such as the American Library Association Archives, the Advertising Council Archives, and the records of other professional societies.

-- Conference proceedings are a part of the grey literature that can be difficult to locate on the internet.
+- Conference proceedings can be difficult to locate in the catalog and on the internet.
 This guide will provide you with strategies to search by conference and topic.

 - Explore our list of digital collections at Illinois and beyond.
 Some collections include Illinois Harvest, Gerritsen Collection of Women's History, 1543-1945, Making of Modern Law: Trials, 1600-1926, and ProQuest Civil War Era.